boweiliu/pty-example/WIP.md

 - [x] hook up vite to xterm (npm install, etc.)
 - [x] hook up vite to express
 - [x] copy over the express websocket code
-- [ ] test the backend websocket alone
+- [x] test the backend websocket alone
 - [ ] hook up xterm client to websocket
 - [ ] Delete extraneous vite code
+- [ ] Test end2end with a progress bar script
+- [ ] Test end2end with tmux/vim

 Now should have parity with the other example.